 The democratization of publishing raises the specter of what information is being disseminated and the possible encouragement of hate groups or radical viewpoints.
 There is, and will no doubt, be some of this.

-A powerful aspect of the democratization of publishing matched with global access (namely, blogs and other information hubs) is the ability for communities of like interests and shared values to find one another.
-Just as Ebay has given rise to specialty markets and sellers of all interests, the ability of intersections of interests to form via blogs on the Internet is exciting and, under some scenarios, troubling.
+A powerful aspect of the democratization of information matched with global access (namely, blogs and other information hubs) is the ability for communities of like interests and shared values to find one another.
+Just as Ebay has given rise to specialty markets and sellers of all interests, the ability of intersections of interests to form on the Internet is exciting and, under some scenarios, troubling.

 Yet, with unevenness, civil society has shown the ability to police itself for the greater common good throughout history.
 Not only in the present environment can anyone be a publisher or an author, but anyone can be a cop, priest, conscience, fact checker, and clarion.